MarkMCFC/CloudFlare-Playlist-Proxy-Your-Own-Website-To-Enter-Urls-Headers-etc-/README.md

 https://dash.cloudflare.com<br>
 Verify the signup email! now you can close 10 minute email<br><br>

-3, On cloudflare look on the left menus for 'Compute Workers' Cick it<br>
+3, On cloudflare look on the left menus for 'Compute Workers' Click it<br>
 4, Start with Hello World!: Click 'Get Started'<br>
 5, Click Deploy<br><br>